Retrofitting a barn in Hook Norton to add additional space to the home

 Catherine Hayward lives with her family in a 16th century Grade II listed thatched cottage in the picturesque village of Hook Norton in North Oxfordshire.
 They also own a barn on the same property, also Grade II listed, which they now use as recreational space and home office.

-As the family outgrew the space in cottage, they wanted to use the barn to access more space.
-However the barn was always terribly cold in and almost impossible to heat, rendering the space almost unusable.
+As the family outgrew the space in the cottage, they wanted to use the barn to access more space.
+However, the barn was always terribly cold and almost impossible to heat, rendering the space almost unusable.

-They undertook a challenging retrofit of the barn as it was a listed building, but nevertheless managed to retain the character of the much loved barn and convert it into a warmer, more comfortable addition to their home.
+They undertook a challenging retrofit of the barn as it was a listed building but managed to retain the character of the much loved barn and convert it into a warmer, more comfortable addition to their home.

 “If you want to create a space that you can use, has low impact on the environment; but is still in keeping with the age and style of the building, there is nothing stopping you from doing it.
 And we have ended up with a fantastic building.”Catherine Hayward, homeowner